 Taking care of your carport is important, but it’s more crucial now that it’s wintertime.
-This structure is the only thing standing between your car, piles of snow, and corrosive road salt.
+This structure is the only thing standing between your car and the rain, hail, and leaf litter that can cause it damage.
 Give it regular maintenance, and it will surely last a lifetime.

 Protect Your Vehicles from the Elements